vdclab/vdclab-wiki/literature-search/PaperBLAST.md

 ## Ease of use

-No specific help, but very easy to use and self-explanatory
+No specific help, but very easy to use and self-explanatory.
+The search using [family ids](https://papers.genomics.lbl.gov/cgi-bin/hmmSearch.cgi) not sequence is not totally intutive to find.

 ## Citation